hiyouga/Papercode-readme-template/Example.md

 @inproceedings{zheng2020replicate,
-  title={Replicate, Walk, and Stop on Syntax: an Effective Neural Network Model for Aspect-Level Sentiment Classification}, author={Yaowei, Zheng and Richong, Zhang and Samuel, Mensah and Yongyi, Mao}, booktitle={AAAI}, year={2020}
+  title={Replicate, Walk, and Stop on Syntax: an Effective Neural Network Model for Aspect-Level Sentiment Classification}, author={Yaowei, Zheng and Richong, Zhang and Samuel, Mensah and Yongyi, Mao}, booktitle={{AAAI}}, year={2020}
 }
 ```

 ## Acknowledgments

-This work is supported partly by the National Natural Science Foundation of China (No. 61772059, 61421003), by the Beijing Advanced Innovation Center for Big Data and Brain Computing (BDBC), by State Key Laboratory of Software Development Environment (No. SKLSDE-2018ZX-17) and by the Beijing S&T Committee (No. Z191100008619007).
+This work is supported partly by the National Natural Science Foundation of China, by the Beijing Advanced Innovation Center for Big Data and Brain Computing (BDBC), by State Key Laboratory of Software Development Environment and by the Beijing S&T Committee.

+## Contact

+hiyouga [AT] buaa [DOT] edu [DOT] cn

 ## License